Logistics 101

 DDP (Delivered Duty Paid), where the seller pays all import costs and taxes, is not available for all services, so customers should check with us before booking.

-• DAP (Delivered at Place): The seller delivers the goods to an agreed destination, but the buyer handles import customs and pays any duties and taxes.
+- DAP (Delivered at Place) — seller delivers to destination, buyer handles import clearance